dantsec/MagicPantry/README.md

 ## Authors 👥

 - My name is Cauê and I'm graduating in Systems Development Technician at ETEC.
 I love technology and always seek to learn new knowledge.
-I am currently interning as a fullstack developer and learning about AI in Alura's immersion was very useful, as it is a growing company.
+I am currently interning as a fullstack developer and learning about AI in Alura's immersion was very useful, as it is a growing field.
   - [**@dantsec**](https://www.github.com/dantsec)

 ## Tech Stack 🧑‍💻